-- l.
-Clauses 9.5.4.3i, 9.5.4.3j and 9.5.4.3k shall be repeated 10 times in total. - NOTE 1 The wire is left inside the PTH. - NOTE 2 The acronym for the rework simulation is "RW".
+- 1. Clauses 9.5.4.3i, 9.5.4.3j and 9.5.4.3k shall be repeated 10 times in total. - NOTE 1 The wire is left inside the PTH. - NOTE 2 The acronym for the rework simulation is "RW".
 This acronym refers to this test method which specifies 10 cycles.
-Thus, "RW" does not imply only 1 heat cycle.

-m.
-A microsection shall be performed on the soldered hole including the wire to evaluate the integrity of plating and dielectric in conformance with clause 10.
+Thus, "RW" does not imply only 1 heat cycle. - NOTE 3 The worst-case combination of initial assembly, maximum number of repairs and maximum number of rework per component assembly can include a number of heat cycles that is higher than the 10 specified in this test method. - m.
+A microsection shall be performed on the soldered hole including the wire to evaluate the qualitative aspects in conformance with clause 10.3.